beratyenilen/qc-ga/README.md

 # Changelog

 1 - Make it multi-objective, it is not working as expected.
+Done ?

 2 - Add qubit mapping thing as an additional feature.